jacksoneshbaugh/ScavengerSurvey/README.md

 - User accounts—you must be registered to play.

 ### How to run BingoSurvey (in development mode)
-*This section is a work in progress.
-Please check back later for a more finalized version.
-Thanks!*
 1. Clone the repository.

 2. Create a virtual environment using venv: